Refresh

 Example front of pack labels

-IMPORTANT: Encouraging patients to get into the habit of using the front of pack label to check the content of foods on a regular basis will make them more conscious of what they are eating.
+IMPORTANT: Encouraging patients to get into the habit of using the front of pack label to

 top